jay0x5/CUBIC-RIPOFF/README.md

 **Step3**: Download or clone this repository

-**Step4**:Now for the final step, put the configure.py and write.py inside that folder and run the configure.py and follow the prompts
+**Step4**:Now for the final step, put the configure.py, mksq.pt and write.py inside that folder and run the configure.py and follow the prompts

 **Step5**: Once you are done with the configure.py script, you can enter the chroot environment with "sudo chroot . bash"